 Camp Cocktails by Emily Vikre

 We normally go camping every Memorial Day weekend with my husband’s family.
 In preparation for this year’s trip I was excited to see that a new camping-themed cocktail book was coming out in February!
 While the trip got canceled, this book has given me something fun to read and dream about future trips.
 Camp Cocktails makes my list of the best cocktail books of 2020 because it’s more than just how to make cocktails outdoors.
 It reads like a story that includes tools, packing tips, and recipes for different levels of roughing it.
 From backpacking to car camping to glamping, this book has you covered.
-I also love that it’s written by an incredible woman who owns a distillery, and now an on-site bar, in Minnesota.
+I also love that it’s written by an incredible woman who owns a distillery, that I visited, in Minnesota.
 Even if you’re not into camping, if you’ve ever wanted to make drinks on the go or to learn to forage for ingredients, you’ll want to add this book to your collection!

 Sophistication Declassified by Morten Krag

 If you love gorgeous photography, you need to be following Morten Krag on Instagram.
 After following his account for a few weeks, you’ll probably want to grab a copy of his new cocktail book, Sophistication Declassified.
 Playing off his former life in the Danish Air Force, Morten shares 25 recipes in the book.
 Even if you’re not much of a home bartender, the photography alone is worth adding to your coffee table.

 Easy Tiki: A Modern Revival by Chloe Frechette